👍 Get Involved

 We remind you that our mission is not to recommend any organization specifically –but rather to coach our followers so that they can identify ethical opportunities, and choose and promote responsible venues.
 However, on occasions, we mention and may praise a few organizations that we are directly involved with or for which we have a high degree of confidence (at the moment that we mention them).
 Although it should never prevent that you do own research.
 Again never take a piece of info for truth simply because someone or a supposed conservation organization says the venue benefits conservation or the welfare of an animal.
 Too many well-intended volunteers, tourists have fallen into that trap.
 Nobody is safe from making this mistake, we included (and if we do and you know something that we don’t you can always contact us).
 We’ll be glad to listen, discuss, help.

 Ultimately you are the only one who can know & judge the relevancy of a cause, a conservation organization, a wildlife tourist venue, a volunteer project that you are exploring.
 The responsibility to do something you think is right is yours, but it only comes from ‘knowing’.
 And at EwA, we are dedicated to helping you build that knowledge so that you can make your informed decision…

-Make a difference and donate today.
-Now that Earthwise Aware is a 501(c)(3) non-profit, your donations are tax deductible!
-Our donation platform, it’s easy and fast, and it also allows you to donate with any card of your choice.
-If you haven’t already give it a try! ♡
+Make a difference and donate or become a member today.
+Earthwise Aware is a 501(c)(3) non-profit, so your donations are tax deductible!
+Our Paypal donation platform is easy and fast, and it also allows you to donate with any card of your choice.
+If you haven’t already, give it a try! ♡